Thesis: Francesco Conz, the Collector of Artists

 Background: Nicola Viviani was born in Verona, Italy, in 1985.
-After graduating in Classical Studies at ‘Scipione Maffei’ High School, he got BA in Cultural Heritage and MA in Artistic and Archeological Disciplines.
-He had the unique opportunity to know in person the main figure of his doctoral research, the renowned collector Francesco Conz, who became a close family friend during the Nineties.
-Moreover, growing up attending Conz’s house represented the chance to make friends with many remarkable protagonists of the international vanguard.
+After graduating in Classical Studies at ‘Scipione Maffei’ High School, he got a BA in Cultural Heritage and MA in Artistic and Archeological Disciplines.
+He had the unique opportunity to know the central figure of his doctoral research in person, the renowned collector Francesco Conz, who became a close family friend during the 1990s.
+Moreover, growing up attending Conz’s house represented the chance to make friends with many remarkable international vanguard protagonists.
 Through this in-depth experience, he gained full knowledge of Conz’s way of conceiving and collecting art, which is a topic that suffers from a significant lack of information.

-Publications: Francesco Conz Editions: Complete Catalogue Raisonné.
-Realized in collaboration with De Montfort University, Leicester, 2016.
+Publications: Francesco Conz Editions: Complete Catalogue Raisonné (2016).
+Published in collaboration with De Montfort University (Leicester, UK).